nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 Testing
 =======

-After programming the main controller with the sample, you can test it as follows:
+After programming the main controller with the sample, test it by performing the following steps:

 1. Power on your Thingy:52 and observe that it starts blinking blue.
 #.
 Open a web browser and navigate to https://nrfcloud.com/.